Tacony is a historic Philadelphia neighborhood located 8 miles

 has undergone a three-year renovation and expansion to make our great neighborhood library

 an even more valuable resource for area residents.
 Tacony offers phenomenal value for home buyers with a wide variety of housing stock offering space, gardens, driveways, and more.
 Homes are also selling at or above their asking prices.
 Every month, about two dozen homes in our neighborhood are sold with a median price of $207,500.
 On average, homes in Tacony sell after just two weeks or less on the market.
 So, if you or someone you know is looking to buy or sell in Tacony, now is the perfect time!
-Talk to your realtor about the community of Tacony and the valuable real estate located in Tacony or find your perfect home in Tacony on ZILLOW and REALTOR.COM Our local businesses are growing stronger
+Talk to your realtor about the community of Tacony and the valuable real estate located in Tacony or find your perfect home in Tacony on your favorite real estate listing site or try ZILLOW and REALTOR.COM Our local businesses are growing stronger

 and in number every year, providing residents with delicious hoagies, expert computer